ddttom/doc2web/README.md

 # doc2web

-doc2web is a powerful tool for converting Microsoft Word (.docx) documents to web-friendly formats, including Markdown and HTML with preserved styling.
+doc2web is a powerful tool for converting Microsoft Word (.docx) documents to HTML with preserved styling.

 ## Overview